descholar-ceo/projects-opinions/README.md

 - [Yarn v1.22.4 or higher](https://yarnpkg.com/)
 - [Git 2.17.0 or higer](https://yarnpkg.com/)
 - [Postgresql 9.5.23 or higer](https://www.postgresql.org/)
+- Your computer's clock should be properly set

 ### Setup
 - Run `git clone https://github.com/descholar-ceo/projects-opinions && cd projects-opinions` to get a copy of source codes on your local computer and to navigate inside the project directory